The Hawker Henley

 "Hawker Aircraft Since 1920" by Francis K Mason, published by Putnam, ISBN 0 85177 839 9.

-Air-Britain Aeromilitaria magazine.
+The Henley features in a number of articles in Air-Britain Aeromilitaria magazine.
 The most exhaustive are in the third issue of 1975 and first issue of 1992, listing the known fates of all Henleys and a list of units they served with.
 Issue 2 of 1983 contain a shorter article concentrating on L3243.